Camparooni/horiseon-mod/README.md

 * Consolidated CSS to remove any unnessary repeats
 * Added ALT text to img elements for accessibility

-## Usage

-This webpage layout can be viewed in a desktop web browser and is not optomized for smaller screens.

 ### Links

 [Link to deployed website](https://camparooni.github.io/horiseon-mod/)